EricZinda/Perplexity/docs/devvocab/devvocabPluralsAndCardinality.md

   - fold(dist), fold(dist): fold1 contains file1 & file2, fold2 contains file3 and file4
 ~~~
 ~~~
-    - coll(pizzas), coll(children): There is one set of 3 pizzas that was eaten by one set of 4 children (everyone ate them together = 3 pizzas)
+    - coll(pizzas), coll(children): There is one group of 3 pizzas that was eaten by one group of 4 children (3 pizzas, 4 children)
         - each child ate 3 pizzas together
         - each pizza was eaten by 4 children together
-    - dist(pizzas), coll(children): There are 3 different individual pizzas that each was eaten by a (potentially different) set of 4 children  (pick a pizza, a group of 4 children ate that one)
+    - dist(pizzas), coll(children): There are 3 individual pizzas that each was eaten by a different group of 4 children  (3 pizzas, 12 children)
         - each child ate 1 pizza separately
         - each pizza was eaten by 4 children together
-    - coll(pizzas), dist(children): There is one set of 3 pizzas that was eaten by 4 different individual children
+    - coll(pizzas), dist(children): There is one group of 3 pizzas that was eaten by a different 4 individual children (3 pizzas, 4 children)
         (same as 1??, not if we are talking about lifting...)
         - each child ate 3 pizzas together
         - each pizza was eaten by 4 children separately
-    - dist(pizzas), dist(children): There are 3 different individual pizzas that each was eaten by 4 (potentially different) individual children (each of 3 pizzas had 4 different children eating it
+    - dist(pizzas), dist(children): There are 3 individual pizzas that each was eaten by a different 4 individual children (3 pizzas, 12 children)
         (same as 2? not if we are talking about lifting))
         - each child ate 1 pizza separately
         - each pizza was eaten by 4 children separately